WordPress/gutenberg/packages/components/src/base-control/README.md

 ### help

-If this property is added, a help text will be generated using help property as the content.
+Additional description for the control.
+It is preferable to use plain text for `help`, as it can be accessibly associated with the control using `aria-describedby`.
+When the `help` contains links, or otherwise non-plain text content, it will be associated with the control using `aria-details`.

--   Type: `String|WPElement`
+-   Type: `ReactNode`
 -   Required: No

 ### className